furkankamer/itucsdb1932/docs/source/user/member1.rst

 Students' Lectures Page
 ^^^^^^^^^^^^^^^

-When logged in as student, a list of lectures appears on the screen.
-From that is every row has the information of lectures and also a radio button which is used to select a lecture to register.
+When logged in as a student, a list of lectures appears on the screen.
+From that is every row has information about lectures and also a radio button which is used to select a lecture to register.
 Only one lecture can be selected at the same time.
-When you select a lecture, you should click submit button.
+When you select a lecture, you should click the submit button.
 If no lecture of yours overlaps with these it registers successfully.
 Else it will show a warning about overlap.

 .. figure:: ../img/fslectures.png